HKJPN/markdown-editor/docs/ipad-manual.md

 ![Image: Overall screen layout with numbers ① to ⑥ indicating each area](<./images/overall-screen-layout.jpg>)

 * **① Menu Bar**
-  Provides access to the File, Edit, View, and Help menus.
-Use it to create files, open files, save (share), export, switch views, and access help.
+  Provides access to the File, Edit, View, Help, and Latest Version Notification menus.
+Use it to create new files, save, export, switch views, and access help.

 * **② Title Bar**
   Displays the app name, file name, save status, and primary action buttons.